-How do healthcare and hospital management need to adapt in order to future-proof their businesses?
-What challenges lies ahead and how can they increase their contribution to both society and a sustainable future?
+How do healthcare and hospital management need to adapt in order to future-proofing healthcare businesses?
+What challenges lie ahead and how can they increase their contribution to both society and a sustainable future?

 In my work, I have the benefit of listening to and meeting both authorities in healthcare management and healthcare professionals.
-Based on this input and in specific, a presentation at the European Healthcare Design 2015 Congress & Exhibition, here are some new rules for the future of healthcare and how it impacts hospital design (if you, like me, think this is an important and interesting question, please feel free to read the full article with all ten rules on LinkedIn).
+Based on this input and specific, a presentation at the European Healthcare Design 2015 Congress & Exhibition, here are some new rules for the future of healthcare and how it impacts hospital design.
+If you, like me, think this is an important and interesting question, please feel free to read the full article with all ten rules on LinkedIn.

 Better buildings cost more.
 Initially.

 Yes, they do.
 But they will cost less over time.

 Why?
 Because they will lead to improved care for the patients and their families as well as provide better work environments for the staff.

 Well then, does improving care save money?
 That was one of the questions asked when initiating the Fable-study; a made-up 300-bed hospital was planned where considerations of Evidence-Based Design (EBD) were included.
 The experiment turned out to be a success.
 With EBD incorporated in the configuration of the layout, one could anticipate less sleep deprivation, fewer medical errors, and fewer incidents of patients falling during their stay.
 The added cost of approximately 8,4 % had a payback time of 3 years.
 The annual savings was estimated to be 10 million dollars annually.

 The PeaceHealth hospital in Eugen, Oregon, fully embraced the design innovations described in Fable and the result was amongst many things; shortened length of stay and a huge increase in patient satisfaction.